Equisetum variegatum

 Distribution and habitat

 The plant is particularly well adapted to locations with periodically flooded soils and can also thrive in areas with high soil moisture.
 It prefers sandy or gravelly soils that are well permeable and also tolerates nutrient -poor conditions.
-Equisetum Variegatum can often be found in communities with other wetland types such as Seggen (Carex Spp.)
-And peat moss (Sphagnum Spp.).
+Equisetum variegatum can often be found in communities with other wetland types such as Carex and Sphagnum.

 Reproduction and ecology